 Died at 45

 Holbein died in 1543, while still in the service to the king.
-Some believed he died of an infection but others record that he died of the plague.
+Some believed he died of infection but others record that he died of the plague.
 Since it is recorded that there were friends at his bedside, the latter is not likely.
 While in England he apparently fathered two children and they were taken care of in his will, as well as his wife back home and her sons.
 No one knows where he was buried, and in truth, his grave may not have been marked.
 He was only 45 years old.

 Holbein has been described as “the supreme representative of German Reformation art”.
-His religious works and portraiture has been copied and studied for centuries.
+His religious works and portraiture have been copied and studied for centuries.
 He has influenced many artists after him.
 I love to look at the unrivaled mastery of the costuming, the feel of the fabrics and laces.

 I appreciate the stories and struggles that artists have to endure to make the mark in history that some of them have made.
 Many times it is just a matter of being in the right place at the right time.
-I know that it seems like artists who are not very talented or who show no more talent than some others who did not achieve fame did, however it is a lot of chance, happenstance and whom you know more than talent most of the time.
+I know that it seems like artists who are not very talented or who show no more talent than some others who did not achieve fame did, however, it is a lot of chance, happenstance and whom you know more than talent most of the time.
 In the case of Holbein, who knows if he would have been as remembered and sought after if he had never left his home and traveled to England.
-Certainly the mystery of Henry VIII and his many wives would have remained a mystery without Holbein’s faithful rendering of their lives and times.
+Certainly, the mystery of Henry VIII and his many wives would have remained a mystery without Holbein’s faithful rendering of their lives and times.